 Pubs in St Petersburg attract large crowds as part of the city's lively nightlife scene.
 They all are open until 1am or 3am at night, depending on which day of the week you go, and serves a full range of food with usually loud music in the background.

 One thing you may notice when entering a Russian pub, is the lack of atmosphere and authenticity in terms of appearance, at least based on my personal experience.
-But apart from that many of the city's pubs feature tasty Irish or British food, plenty of Guinness, but no rousing Irish music; while other offer well crafted beers made in Russia or elsewhere with interiors richly decorated with horse brasses, dartboards, and old sporting prints.
+But apart from that many of the city's pubs feature tasty Irish or British food, plenty of Guinness, but no rousing Irish music; while others offer well crafted beers made in Russia or elsewhere with interiors richly decorated with horse brasses, dartboards, and old sporting prints.

-There are a lot of places to go in and around downtown (Nevsky Prospect), so finding a pub it's easy, but picking the right one it might be hard, if you don't know the city.
+There are a lot of places to go in and around downtown (Nevsky Prospect), so finding a pub is easy, but picking the right one it might be hard, if you don't know the city.

-Thus, if you’re looking for a good imported draft beer or a single-malt whiskey, or you are up for late-night boozing, here's five of the best pubs in St Petersburg where anyone can pop in and grab a drink, have a quick bite to eat, and enjoy the music.
+Thus, if you’re looking for a good imported draft beer or a single-malt whiskey, or you are up for late-night boozing, here's five of the best pubs in St Petersburg where anyone can pop in and grab a drink, have a quick bite to eat, and enjoy the music.☺

 Below you can find a list of well known pubs in St Petersburg centrally located.
 Pick up one, and have fun!